Scientific Publications

 Christiaan Vrints, Felicita Andreotti, Konstantinos C. Koskinas, Xavier Rossello, Marianna Adamo, James Ainslie, Adrian Paul Banning, Andrzej Budaj, Ronny R. Buechel, Giovanni Alfonso Chiariello, Alaide Chieffo, Ruxandra Maria Christodorescu, Christi Deaton, Torsten Doenst, Hywel W. Jones, Vijay Kunadian, Julinda Mehilli, Milan Milojevic, Jan J. Piek, Francesca Pugliese, Andrea Rubboli, Anne Grete Semb, Roxy Senior, Jurrien M. ten Berg, Eric Van Belle, Emeline M. Van Craenenbroeck, Rafael Vidal-Perez, Simon Winther, and ESC Scientific Document Group

-The 2024 ESC guidelines have introduced important updates for Medis QFR®, highlighting its role in three key areas of cardiac care.
+The 2024 ESC guidelines for management of chronic coronary syndrome have introduced important updates for Medis QFR®, highlighting its role in three key areas.
 First, Medis QFR® received a Class IB recommendation for assessing epicardial artery stenosis.
-This technology, which utilizes 3D QCA and flow velocity, provides a clear advantage over angiography-based FFR methods, which only have a Class IIb/C recommendation.
-Studies confirm that using QFR® to guide interventions reduces the rates of myocardial infarctions and ischemia-driven revascularizations, demonstrating that this method is more effective than visual assessments of angiograms.
-Medis QFR® is designed for both prospective/immediate and retrospective data analysis, offering a comprehensive physiology platform.
+This technology, which utilizes 3D QCA and flow velocity, provides a clear advantage over other angiography-based FFR methods, which only have a Class IIb/C recommendation.
+Studies confirm that using QFR® to guide interventions leads to fewer myocardial infarctions and ischemia-driven revascularizations, proving superiority to visual assessments of angiograms.
+Medis QFR® is designed for both prospective/immediate and retrospective data analysis, offering a comprehensive and effective clinical workflow.

 LinkedIn